Topic-specific policies

 Status of the standard

-The standard was first published in 2013, dual-numbered as both ISO/IEC 27014 and ITU-T recommendation X.1054 with identical text.
+The first edition was published in 2013, dual-numbered as ISO/IEC 27014 and ITU-T recommendation X.1054 with identical text.

 Personal comments

-SC 27 discussed the application of principles from ISO 38500 (“Corporate governance of IT”) to information security, and considered the relationship between information security governance and other governance and management disciplines.
+In the course of drafting the second edition, SC 27 discussed the application of principles from ISO 38500 (“Corporate governance of IT”) to information security, and considered the relationship between information security governance and other governance and management disciplines.
 ISO/IEC 27014 refers to governance for information security as an integral part of the organisation’s corporate governance with strong links to IT governance, but is arguably a bit vague on the details.

 The definition of ‘governing body’ obliquely notes that, along with ‘executive management’, both are parts of ‘top management’ which ISO/IEC 27000 defines as “the person or group of people who directs and controls an organisation at the highest level”.
 In essence, the standard hints that senior management has distinct or separable governance (as in direction-setting and monitoring) and management (as in hands-on organisational and personnel management) roles.